AlanPearl/margaret/README.md

-# margaret
+# MARGARET
-MAchine leaRning of GalAxy pRopErTies
+MAchine leaRning of GalAxy pRopErTies (Final Project for Astronomical Methods)

 Etymology: Margaret, from the name of a legendary third century saint, borrowed from Old French Margaret, from Latin Margarita, from Ancient Greek μαργαρίτης (margarítēs, “pearl”).

+## Authors
+- Alan Pearl
+- David Setton
+- Yike Zhang